SylvainRoy/object-tracer/README.md

 How does it work?
 =================

-ObjectTracer is not intrusive.
+Objecttracer is not intrusive.
 You only have to instrument the object you want to trace.

 Let say you want to trace all the activity of the object 'myobject' in the call to 'mysecretfunction', this can be as simple as:

-        import objectTracer
+	import objecttracer

-        objectTracer.instrument(a, 'a')
+	objecttracer.instrument(a, 'a')
 	# All activity on 'a' will be printed on stdout from this point

 	mysecretfunction(a)

-        objectTracer.clean(a)
+	objecttracer.clean(a)
 	# No more tracking of 'a'

 The other objects of the class are not impacted by the instrumentation.